roadster-rs/roadster/book/src/features/services/background-jobs/pg.md

-# Background jobs with Sidekiq
+# Background jobs with Postgres

 Roadster provides built-in support for running background jobs using Postgres as the queue backing store.
 Roadster uses the Rust-only integration provided by [pgmq](https://docs.rs/pgmq/) (as opposed to the Postgres extension